Residue currents associated with weakly holomorphic functions: Coleff-Herrera products of weakly holomorphic functions

 \begin{proof} In \cite{Den} the definition used for the Coleff-Herrera product of strongly holomorphic functions was the one from \cite{CH}.
 However, by Remark~\ref{epsilonlambda} we can assume that the definition by analytic continuation is used instead.
 Let $\pi : Z' \to Z$ be the normalization of $Z$ and $f' = \pi^* f$.
 We have projections $\Pi : \Gamma_f \to Z$ and $\Pi' : \Gamma_{f'} \to Z'$, where $\Gamma_f \subseteq Z\times \C_w^p$ and $\Gamma_{f'} \subseteq Z' \times \C_{w'}^p$ are the graphs of $f$ and $f'$.
 Thus we have a commutative diagram

-We will denote the current $\dbar (1/f_p')\wedge \dots \wedge \dbar (1/f_1')$ on $Z'$ by $\mu^{f'}$, and similarly for $\mu^{w}$ and $\mu^{w'}$ defined on $\Gamma_f$ and $\Gamma_{f'}$ respectively.
-Then $\dbar (1/f_p)\wedge\dots\wedge \dbar (1/f_1)$ is defined in \eqref{chpdef} by $\pi_* \mu^{f'}$, and in \eqref{dendef} by $\Pi_* \mu^{w}$.
+We will denote the current $\dbar (1/f_1')\wedge \dots \wedge \dbar (1/f_p')$ on $Z'$ by $\mu^{f'}$, and similarly for $\mu^{w}$ and $\mu^{w'}$ defined on $\Gamma_f$ and $\Gamma_{f'}$ respectively.
+Then $\dbar (1/f_1)\wedge\dots\wedge \dbar (1/f_p)$ is defined in \eqref{chpdef} by $\pi_* \mu^{f'}$, and in \eqref{dendef} by $\Pi_* \mu^{w}$.
 Now, $(\pi\times \Id)|_{\Gamma_{f'}} : \Gamma_{f'} \to \Gamma_f$ is a modification of $\Gamma_f$ so we have $\mu^w = (\Pi\times\Id)_* \mu^{w'}$, and since $\Pi' : \Gamma_{f'} \to Z'$ is a biholomorphism and $w_i' = f_i'$ on $\Gamma_{f'}$ we also have $\mu^{f'} = \Pi'_* \mu^{w'}$.
 Thus both are the push-forward of the same current in $\Gamma_{f'}$, and since the diagram \eqref{moddiag} commutes, both will have the same push-forward to $Z$. \end{proof}

-The next theorems show that the Coleff-Herrera product of weakly holomorphic functions has some properties that are well-known for strongly holomorphic functions on an analytic space (in the case $m = p$ or $m = p+1$), see \cite{CH}, or the case of holomorphic functions on a complex manifold, see \cite{P1}.
+The next two theorems are extensions to the case of weakly holomorphic functions of well-known results of the Coleff-Herrera product of strongly holomorphic functions (in the case $q = 0$ or $q = 1$), see \cite{CH}, or the case of holomorphic functions on a complex manifold, see \cite{P1}.

-\begin{thm} If $f=(f_1,\cdots,f_m)$ is weakly holomorphic, then $T$, defined by \eqref{chpdef}, satisfies the Leibniz rule
+\begin{thm} If $f=(f_1,\cdots,f_{q+p})$ is weakly holomorphic, then $T$, defined by \eqref{chpdef}, satisfies the Leibniz rule

-and $\supp T \subseteq Z_{(f_1,\cdots,f_p)}$. \end{thm}
+and $\supp T \subseteq Z_{(f_{q+1},\cdots,f_{q+p})}$. \end{thm}

 \begin{proof} First we assume that $f$ is strongly holomorphic.
 Then the Leibniz rule follows by analytic continuation, since if $\Re \lambda \gg 0$, we have